Planning / Chronological Guide to Global Health Experience

 - Register your travel plans with the US State Department (only accessible to US citizens)

 - Register your travel plans with Penn's Global Activities Registry (GAR).
-This is mandatory -- at the end of the GAR registration process, please print a screen shot, that includes your flight arrangements, and attach it to the hard copy of your Registration Form that you will submit to GHP.
+This is mandatory -- at the end of the GAR registration process, please print a screen shot, that includes your flight arrangements, and attach it to the hard copy of your Registration Form that you will submit to CGH.

 - If planning a clinical experience in a low-resource area that will include procedures, you must complete the ITD 357 Risk Reduction Procedures course at the Simulation Center.
 Contact Helene Weinberg to get registered via OASIS.